panchalmeet/Cash2Sell/README.md

 # **Cash2Sell**

 ## **Overview**
-**Cash2Sell** is a web-based platform designed to facilitate buying and selling of products with ease.
-Built using modern web technologies, it provides a seamless experience for users to list, browse, and purchase items securely.
+**Cash2Sell** is a web platform built with Laravel and GraphQL API, designed to facilitate the buying and selling of products.
+It provides a seamless experience for users to create, manage, and browse product listings.

 ## **Features**
 ✅ User authentication and authorization (Register/Login)